 It is hard to find a boss who is always smiling and doing exactly what employees wish.
-This category of people is always viewed as harsh, bossy, strict, etc. When someone is in a position of taking critical decisions, there is always little room for feeling.
+They are always viewed as harsh, bossy, strict, etc. When someone is in a position of taking critical decisions, there is always little room for feeling.
 The burden of responsibly puts the boss on a bed of nails.
-It makes him face more hurdles.
-The slightest mistake made by a boss always leads to dramatic results which affect him and the rest of the employees.
+It makes him face more hurdles than inexperienced employees can imagine.

 Yet, stereotypes about bosses are deeply rooted in less experienced people, especially those who take every critique personally, and a big number of trainees fall within this category.
 The latter can believe in some or all of the stereotypes about bosses, and they believe that they: